 Small Claims Lawsuits in Texas

 In Texas, the small claims court will hear rent-related cases that are valued up to a maximum of $10,000.
-This typically involves security deposit cases.
-There is a 4-year statute of limitations for residential lease contracts.
+This typically involves cases about security deposits.
+There is a four year statute of limitations for residential lease contracts.
+Violations of Fair Housing are not small claims and are handled by the state justice court.

 Bottom Line

 Understanding the laws that govern landlord-tenant relationships is key to being a successful landlord.
-We hope this overview of Texas landlord-tenant laws has helped answer your questions.
-Should you need any help, don’t hesitate to contact us at McCourt Real Estate and Management.
+We hope this overview of Texas landlord-tenant laws has helped with and questions you may have had.
+If you need any further help, don’t hesitate to contact us at McCourt Real Estate and Management.